Verbena bonariensis: Description

 Verbena bonariensis is a tall and slender-stemmed perennial.
 It can grow to 6 ft (180 cm) tall and can spread to 3 ft (90 cm) wide.
 At maturity, it will develop a woody base.
 Fragrant lavender to rose-purple flowers are in tight clusters located on terminal and axillary stems, blooming from mid-summer until fall frost.
 The stem is square with very long internodes.
 Leaves are ovate to ovate-lanceolate with a toothed margin and grow up to 4 in (10 cm) long.

 Etymology

 Verbena is derived from Latin, meaning ‘sacred bough’, in reference to the leafy twigs of vervaine (Verbena officinalis) which were historically carried by priests, used in wreaths for druidic rituals, and for medicine.
 Named by Virgil and Pliny the Elder.
 The common name, vervaine, comes from the Celtic name, ‘ferfain’.

 Its specific epithet bonariensis means ‘from Buenos Aires, Argentina’.
 ‘Buenos’ means ‘good’ and ‘aires’ means ‘air’ (‘good air’).
+All together, its name translates to "The sacred bough from the land of good air".